ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 forwarding checks as above before transmitting the packet over HTTP Datagrams.

-When IP proxying endpoints forward IP packets between different links, they will decrement the IP Hop Count (or TTL) upon encapsulation but not decapsulation.
+When IP proxying endpoints forward IP packets between different links, they will decrement the IP Hop Count (or TTL) upon encapsulation, but not upon decapsulation.
 In other words, the Hop Count is decremented right before an IP packet is transmitted in an HTTP Datagram.
 This prevents infinite loops in the presence of routing loops, and matches the choices in IPsec {{?IPSEC=RFC4301}}.